 Sioux Falls Man Charged with Failure to Register as a Sex Offender

-SIOUX FALLS - United States Attorney Alison J. Ramsdell announced that a federal grand jury has indicted a Sioux Falls, South Dakota, man for Failure to Register as a Sex Offender.
+Acting United States Attorney Dennis Holmes announced that a Sioux Falls, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-Maurice Sitting Bear, age 48, was indicted in March of 2023.
-He appeared before U.S. Magistrate Judge Veronica L. Duffy on March 9, 2023, and pleaded not guilty to the Indictment.
+Billy Frank Burchell, age 50, was indicted on April 6, 2021.
+He appeared before U.S. Magistrate Judge Veronica L. Duffy on April 8, 2021, and pled not guilty to the Indictment.

-The Indictment alleges that Sitting Bear, who had previously been convicted of a sex crime and required to register under the Sex Offender Registration and Notification Act, failed to do so between April 12, 2021, and January 18, 2023.
+The Indictment alleges that on Burchell, who had previously been convicted of a sex crime and required to register under the Sex Offender Registration and Notification Act, failed to do so between November 6, 2019, and November 10, 2020.

-The charge is merely an accusation and Sitting Bear is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Burchell is presumed innocent until and unless proven guilty.

-The investigation is being conducted by the U.S. Marshal Service.
-Assistant U.S. Attorney Ann M. Hoffman is prosecuting the case.
+The investigation is being conducted by the U.S. Marshals Service.
+Assistant U.S. Attorney Jeffrey C. Clapper is prosecuting the case.

-Sitting Bear was remanded to the custody of the U.S. Marshals Service pending trial, which has been set for May 16, 2023.
+Burchell was remanded to the custody of the U.S. Marshals Service pending trial.
+A trial date has not been set.